turtleconservancy/sandbox/README.md

 sandbox
 =======

-We'll use the repository to learn how to use github together without worrying about making mistakes.
+We'll use this repository to learn how to use github together without worrying about making mistakes.